yugabyte/terraform-provider-ybm/docs/resources/backup.md

 page_title: "ybm_backup Resource - YugabyteDB Managed"
 description: |-
   The resource to create a manual backup of tables in a particular cluster.
-          Please ensure that the cluster for which the backup is being taken has some data populated.
+          Ensure that the cluster for which the backup is being taken has data.
 ---

 # ybm_backup (Resource)

 The resource to create a manual backup of tables in a particular cluster.
-		Please ensure that the cluster for which the backup is being taken has some data populated.
+		Ensure that the cluster for which the backup is being taken has data.

 ## Example Usage